Schwetzingen Palace: Interior

 Much of the original interior decoration and furnishings survive.
-Following a major restoration effort in the late 20th century, several of the electoral and ducal apartments are now back in the state their previous occupants would have known.
+Following a major restoration effort between 1975 and 1991, several of the electoral and ducal apartments were renovated and outfitted with authentic 18th century furniture.
 These rooms may not have the supreme splendour found elsewhere in German princely dwellings, but they do convey a particularly vivid image of the court's everyday life.
-The building was too small to also accommodate the reception rooms required for the gatherings of the court.
-These – comprising two large halls and the theater- were instead incorporated into the two symmetrical curved outbuildings (the Zirkelbauten) on the garden front, initially intended to serve only as orangeries.
+The piano nobile contains the common rooms, the residences of the electors and the electors' wives.
+It is now a museum explaining the operation of the Palace in the time of Charles Theodore.
+The rooms of the residence of the countess Louise Caroline of Hochberg on the second floor, which were remodelled after 1803, are particularly significant because of the survival of the hand-printed wallpaper made by Zuber & Cie in 1804.